-But with any new graphics card purchase we often ask ourselves, which CPU is the best choice to pair up with our shiny new gaming powerhouse?
-Is one of Intel’s newer budget options such as the Core i5 13400F a superior choice if you’re looking to spend the least amount of money?
+Is one of Intel’s budget options such as the Core i5 13400F a superior choice if you’re looking to spend the least amount of money?
 Or is a CPU like the Ryzen 7 7700X a better processor so that we can get the max amount of frames in all of our favourite games?
-We’ll be answering these very questions, and more with a roundup of the best CPUs to pair up with the Radeon RX 6750 XT!
+We’ll be answering these very questions and more with a roundup of the best CPUs to pair up with the Radeon RX 6750 XT!

 1. Intel Core i5 13400F